9 dead in crash involving U. of the Southwest golf teams

 HOBBS, N.M.
-(AP) — Nine people have died in a fiery, head-on collision in West Texas, including six New Mexico university students and a coach returning from a golf tournament, as well as a 13-year-old boy, authorities said.
+(AP) — Authorities are trying to determine why a pickup truck crossed into the opposite lane on a darkened, two-lane West Texas highway before colliding head-on with a van, killing nine people including six New Mexico university students and a golf coach, as well as a 13-year-old boy.

-Those killed in the Tuesday evening crash included University of the Southwest students from Portugal and Mexico.
-Two Canadian students were hospitalized in critical condition.
+The University of the Southwest students, including one from Portugal and one from Mexico, and the coach were returning from a golf tournament.
+Also killed in Tuesday evening’s fiery crash was a man in the pickup with the boy, while two Canadian students were hospitalized in critical condition.

-A pickup truck crossed the center line of a two-lane road in Andrews County, about 30 miles (50 kilometers) east of the New Mexico state line, and crashed into a van carrying members of the university’s men’s and women’s golf teams, said Sgt.
-Steven Blanco of the Texas Department of Public Safety.
+The National Transportation Safety Board was sending an investigative team to the crash site in Texas’ Andrews County, about 30 miles (50 kilometers) east of the New Mexico state line.

 Critically injured aboard the van were Canadian students Dayton Price, 19, of Mississauga, Ontario, and Hayden Underhill, 20, of Amherstview, Ontario.
 Both were taken by helicopter to the University Medical Center in Lubbock, about 110 miles (180 kilometers) to the northeast.

-Note: This story has been corrected to remove reference to the 38-year-old man as the driver of the pickup truck, because authorities have not said who was driving.